sherlynkek/vttp5_sdf_day02w/README.md

 - Methods
     - *withdraw()* and *deposit()* methods will not update the account's balance viz. they will perform a NOP (no operation)
-    - *getBalance()* should return the balance plsu the interest viz if interest is 3 and balance is 100, the *getBalance()* should return 103
+    - *getBalance()* should return the balance plus the interest viz if interest is 3 and balance is 100, the *getBalance()* should return 103

 - Constructor
     - The following are the constructors signature